gallingern/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ##### Preprocessing

-As a first step, I decided to try grayscale and normalization per the prompt.
-On further experimentation and the recommendations from the forums, I ended up choosing the following preprocessing pipeline:
+Before training my model, I used several preprocessing techniques to make it easier for my modal to fit my data.
+I first tried the very basic approach of grayscale to reduce the color complexity from 3 to 1, and normalization to center the data around zero.
+This improved my model some, but didn't achieve the accuracy I was looking for.
+After some research, I discovered the scikit-image exposure library.
+This library's functions histogram equalization and contrast limited adaptive histogram equalization (CLAHE) were big improvements.
+These functions balance the lighting and enhance details, though when combined with normalization the accuracy was actually lower.
+So in the end my preprocessing pipeline was the following:

  * Histogram Equalization
  * Grayscale
  * Contrast Limited Adaptive Histogram Equalization (CLAHE)
- * Shuffling
+ * Shuffling (to randomize the data)

 Here is an example of a traffic sign image after each step: